 How To Get An ESA

-If you?ve been diagnosed with one of the above conditions, or another emotional disability, and you?re hoping to get an Emotional Support Animal to help with your illness, you?ll need to talk to a licensed mental health professional or a medical doctor.
-After a consultation, if they think you could benefit from an ESA, they will issue you an ESA letter – an official document stating that you?ve been diagnosed with a psychological or emotional disability and the animal in question is part of your ongoing treatment.
+If you’ve been diagnosed with one of the above conditions, or another emotional disability, and you’re hoping to get an Emotional Support Animal to help with your illness, you’ll need to talk to a licensed mental health professional or a medical doctor.
+After a consultation, if they think you could benefit from an ESA, they will issue you an ESA letter – an official document stating that you’ve been diagnosed with a psychological or emotional disability and the animal in question is part of your ongoing treatment.
+Those with disabilities may also want to consider applying for disability benefits.
+They may first want to check the social security disability requirements to make sure that they would qualify before proceeding with the application phase.
+People in need of additional support should seek it out wherever they can.

 They have proven to be a vital and necessary aid for those who are struggling with mental illness, improving the lives of those that need them.